 Principle

-For ease of understanding, the simplified schematic is shown in Fig. 1. , where 6 strips are readout by 3 encoded multiplexing channels.
+For ease of understanding, the simplified schematic is shown in Fig. 1 , where 6 strips are readout by 3 encoded multiplexing channels.
 Charge from detectors is collected by an anode strip and split across two induced strips which correspond to the respective readout channels.
 Due to the different width, charge is split unequally between the two induced strips, where the amplitude on one always higher than on the other.
-Based on the signal’s amplitude in corresponding channel, the hit position could be uniquely decoded as seen in Table I
+Based on the signal’s amplitude in corresponding channel, the hit position could be uniquely decoded as seen in Table I.